Skip to main content Skip to footer

 Base Architecture

-At the core of our dialog implementation is a low-level showComponentInPopup function which is capable of:
+A low-level showComponentInPopup function is at the core of our dialog implementation.
+This function is capable of:

-- Creating an instance of an arbitrary Angular component, initializing its properties with specific values, and showing it in a dialog window (most likely a modal) on a screen.
+• Creating an instance of any Angular component, initializing its properties with specific values, and rendering it in a (most likely modal) dialog window on screen.

-- Returning a result of a user interaction with a dialog as a Promise.
+• Returning the outcome of the user’s interaction with a dialog as a Promise.

 showComponentInPopup(dialogWindowProperties, componentToShow, componentProperties).then(result => {/*process dialog result*/}).catch(error => {*/process error*/});